The Most Rev. Melissa M. Skelton

 The Rev. Canon Dr. Marda Steedman Sanborn

-Marda has served as the Rector of St. James in Kent for the past ten years, the Secretary to Convention, and one of the Trainers for the College for Congregational Development, and Canon to the Ordinary for the Diocese of Olympia.
-She was ordained to the Diaconate on January 27, 1992, and served a short time at St. Andrew, Tacoma, before being moved to Saint Mark’s Cathedral.
-She was ordained to the priesthood on November 22, 1996, and accepted a … Read More
+Canon Steedman Sanborn was ordained to the Diaconate on January 27, 1992, and served a short time at St. Andrew, Tacoma, before being moved to Saint Mark’s Cathedral.
+She was ordained to the priesthood on November 22, 1996, and accepted a call to be Associate Rector at St. James, Kent, beginning Ash Wednesday, February 12, 1997.
+Marda became the Rector of St. James Kent in 2004, and served in that role for ten years.
+In 2014 Bishop Rickel appointed her … Read More